SAMRITHA-2026/Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

-# Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds
-This project is part of Udacity's 'AI Programming with Python' Nanodegree.

-Here, I used a created image classifier to identify dog breeds.
+# Use a Pre Trained Image Classifier to Identify Dog Breeds